It’s time for a spring cleaning… on your social media profiles, that is.

 Cake Boss Baking

-This Facebook image for a giveaway from Cake Boss Baking (the brand behind the reality TV show Cake Boss) uses an easy trick to create a cohesive design: matching the font colors to the imagery.
+This Facebook image for a giveaway from Cake Boss Baking(opens in a new tab or window) (the brand behind the reality TV show Cake Boss) uses an easy trick to create a cohesive design: matching the font colors to the imagery.

 As a nice touch, the post makes sure to connect with fans by using part of a familiar phrase (“Bada bing, bada boom!”) used by the show’s host, the Cake Boss himself.
 That the phrase happens to rhyme with “spring” helps make the design more memorable.